nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/progress.md

 - The choice of a file-based storage provider is a good starting point, but a more robust solution (e.g., a database) may be needed in the future.
 - The focus on a CLI-first approach is a good way to get the core logic working before potentially adding a graphical interface.
 - Replaced Google Custom Search with SerpAPI for more reliable search functionality and better result parsing.
 - Improved the search prompt to provide more detailed instructions for the LLM, resulting in better structured data extraction.
+- Introduced configurable processing modes to allow for more flexible and efficient query handling, defaulting to a search-only mode for faster response times on simple queries.
+- Enhanced the search agent's error handling and result processing to ensure more consistent and reliable information retrieval.
+- Added terminal agent logging to provide users with visibility into the research process and better understand how different agents contribute to the final result.